-Start your freelancing career - A step by step guide!
+Start your freelancing career - A step-by-step guide!

 Technology is responsible for a lot of changes in our lives and the most important change of all is how we make money for sustaining ourselves and our families.
 With the increase in internet penetration and cheaper hardware costs, access to freelancing opportunities has become easier and we have seen a rise in people opting to work from home and providing products/services for a wider audience.
-For latest stats on freelancing, see here and here.

 I run a community for women who are connected to the tech industry and quite often we find our members asking questions about starting a freelancing career.
-We have already done a couple of webinars on this topic, but I thought it would be a good idea to create a blog-post that can help people in setting things up for starting their journey as a freelancer and a solopreneur.
+We have already done a couple of webinars on this topic, but I thought it would be a good idea to create a blog post that can help people in setting things up for starting their journey as a freelancer and a solopreneur.

 Let's start setting up the shop!

 Step 1: Find areas of interest/expertise

 This is the first and the foremost step, you need to find your areas of expertise/interest.
 The kind of work that excites you and you have some experience with it would be the best choice.
 Run a search online and see what kind of skills are in demand and if you possess those skills, in some cases, you will have to learn a new skill and/or tool or take a class to improve yourself, don’t shy away from learning, because that’s the only way a freelancer can stay relevant.

 Step 2: Make Lists (a lot of them!)